Kry9toN/KryPtoN-Music-Bot/README.md

 # Support
 - Python 3.7 or above
-- All distro linux (Ubuntu 18.04 and not work)
+- All distro linux (Ubuntu 18.04 not work)
 - Windows
 - Mac